jrheard/blog/_drafts/watercolorbot.md

 Perhaps Somewhat Impractical
 --------

 To be honest, this library is a pretty insane way to control the bot.
-It's needlessly low-level: you're manually controlling the brush's position, you've got to remember to wash and re-ink the brush every so often, etc. If your main goal is to just get the bot to draw a pretty picture, there are lots of [better ways](http://wiki.evilmadscientist.com/WaterColorBot#Part_II:_Software_for_WaterColorBot) to go about it.
+It's needlessly low-level: you're manually controlling the brush's position, you've got to remember to wash and re-ink the brush every so often, etc. If your main goal is to just get the bot to paint a pretty picture, there are lots of [better ways](http://wiki.evilmadscientist.com/WaterColorBot#Part_II:_Software_for_WaterColorBot) to go about it.

-As a teaching aid, though, it's been a total success, because it lets students flex their burgeoning Python skills and actually create something in the process!
+As a teaching aid, though, it's been a total success, because it lets students flex their burgeoning Python skills and actually make a real thing in the process!
 We've been blown away by the stuff our students have created.
 Just look at these beauties:

 TODO put examples here